macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 ## Adding API Routes
 API routes are a way to combine data in response to an HTTP request.

-They can literally respond with JSON data.
+They can respond with data (JSON, XML, etc).
 Or the data can be passed to a page route make dynamic HTML markup based on the data.

 Add the following code to a new API route at `/app/api/resume.mjs`: